hushmirror/docs/sdl-in-the-raw.md

 # Silent Dragon Lite IN THE RAW (SDL-RAW)

-This documentation is how you setup Silent Dragon Lite (SDL) to use a Hush blockchain stored on your local computer... this is advanced and most user will never need to do this...

-By using these instructions, it is assumed that you do not normally run a web server on your local computer and have some understanding of what we are doing in these instructions.
+This documentation is how you setup Silent Dragon Lite to use a Hush blockchain stored on your local computer, or what I like to call SDL in the RAW.
+This is advanced and most user will never need to do this.
+These instructions are written with the assumption that you do not normally run a web server on your local computer and have some basic understanding.
+If you are more familiar than you can adjust these instructions to your needs.

-** NOTE: YOU WOULD NEVER DO THIS ON AN ACTUAL SERVER.
-IT WOULD BE INSECURE, BUT HERE IT IS RUNNING LOCALLY so it's alright**
+**NOTE: YOU WOULD NEVER DO THIS ON AN ACTUAL SERVER.
+IT WOULD BE INSECURE, BUT HERE IT IS RUNNING LOCALLY so it's alright.**

 ## SDL-RAW Setup

 ### Setup hushd

-We need to the hush daemon (hushd) installed and the complete Hush blockchain downloaded.
+We need install the hush daemon (hushd) and the completely download the Hush blockchain.

 1. Setup and get your hushd functional on [Linux](hushd-desktop-linux.md), [Windows](hushd-desktop-windows.md), or Mac.

-1. It will take some time to download the blockchain.
+1. Start it up and then it will take some time to download the whole blockchain.
 You can check your download against the latest block height on the [Hush explorer](https://explorer.hush.is/).

 ### Setup lightwalletd